 With the MacrosFirst food logger, you can quickly find and select multiple items to add to your meal in one fell swoop.
 You can also review the impact of the selected foods on your daily goal and view the complete nutrition information for each food before logging them to your day.

-You can initiate a food search from the search field, barcode scan button, or by tapping the +
+You can initiate a food search from the search field, barcode scan button, or by tapping the + button at the bottom of the Dashboard.

 You can select the meal that you're adding to on the food search page or on the food detail screen.

-On the Food Log, you can also navigate to a specific date and tap the +
+In the Journal, you can also navigate to a specific date and tap the + button next to the meal that you wish to add to.

 Tapping the barcode icon opens the barcode scanner.
 Move your food’s barcode into view, and MacrosFirst will locate the food from our extensive database of over 3+ million foods.
 If no food is found for the barcode, then the nutrition label scanner will automatically open and read the nutrition label to help you create the food without any manual data entry.